 Please note there is another class with this name that exists within JQM, inside the com.enioka.jqm.jpa packages.
-The JPA one is an internal JQM class and should not be confused with the API one, which is a DTO and therefore a stable interface.
+The JPA one is an internal JQM class and should not be confused with the API one, which is a stable interface.